docusign/sample-app-mygovernment-nodejs/README.md

 ## Introduction

 Welcome to the MyGovernment sample app!
-MyGovernment is written using Node.js (server) and React (client), and shows a possible integration by a government agency with DocuSign eSignature.
+MyGovernment is written using Node.js (server) and React (client), and shows a possible integration by a government agency with Docusign eSignature.

 You can find a live instance running at https://mygovernment.sampleapps.docusign.com/.

 MyGovernment demonstrates the following:

-1. Authentication with DocuSign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
+1. Authentication with Docusign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
 2. **Apply for a small business loan:** The user can apply for a government-backed small business loan through an embedded signing session.
 Then, depending on how much their loan amount is, the user will receive an email addressed to a government employee named either "Sage Small Lender" or "Blaire Big Lender" to approve the loan application.
 Features in this use case:
    - Branding
    - Conditional recipients